ondini/on-screen-emotions/README.md

 This project is kind of jekyll, but not much.

-Everything content-related is to be edited in file \_content.
+Everything content-related is to be edited in file \_includes\main.html.